 GBBC 2025 | Bird Walks & Talks| Resources | Contacts | Campus Bird Count

-*GBBC Event Registration Form (coming soon)
+New: GBBC Bird Walk Registration Form

 The basic activity during the GBBC is to go outdoors (anywhere you wish, including your balcony, college campus, or local park), spend at least 15 minutes watching birds, and upload your birdlist(s) through eBird Mobile App.
 However, GBBC is also a fun event and a great opportunity to get new people interested in birding.
 Listed below are some ideas on how to plan for GBBC:

-1.Conduct a bird walk in a small group
+1. Conduct a bird walk in a small group

 Consider conducting a bird walk to inspire more people to go birding.
 A wetland or grassland is a particularly good place to go birding in a group.
 Birds in such habitats are often easy to observe.
 With one or two enthusiastic people, a bird walk through a scrubland or woodland is also feasible.

-Contact local birding groups, and/ or a local educational institution to see whether you can organise online talks for their members and students about birds.
+Contact local birding groups and/or a local educational institution to see whether you can organise online talks for their members and students about birds.
 Click here to download videos and presentations that you can customise and use for your walks.
-Take a look at some of the birding webinars for beginner birders on Early-Bird’s website.
+Take a look at some of the birding webinars for beginner birders on Early Bird’s website.

 3. Take part in the Campus Bird Count